-Academic Technology offers faculty and students access to centrally-managed High-Performance Computing (HPC) cluster, designed to support faculty and students in handling large-scale data workflows that benefit from enhanced computational power.
+Academic Technology offers faculty and students access to a centrally managed High-Performance Computing (HPC) cluster designed to support large-scale workflows that benefit from enhanced computational power.

 Cluster Specifications